TigranKhachatryan0/thegrooglses/README.md

 The first few days will try to find Admins so they'll make the server actually a good server

 # Changelog
-2/8/2020
+2/8/2020:
-This is very basic for now
+First release - This is very basic for now.
+Second release - Switched to Material Design
+Third release - Added I'm feeling lucky button